Australia’s National Research Agenda to Reduce Violence against Women and their Children (ANRA) 2020–2022

 ANRA 2020–2022 provides a framework for, and guidance on, priority areas of research and research topics for academics, researchers, research funding bodies and governments across Australia.
 Its aim is to encourage the production of evidence needed for national policy and systems-level practice design in preventing and responding to violence against women (VAW) and their children, regardless of the source of funding for the research.
 In partnership with its funders, ANROWS identified research priorities from ANRA 2020–2022 for the 2020–2022 ANROWS Core Grant Research Program.

-Implementation of ANRA will be monitored through an ANROWS Register of Active Research (RAR) addressing topics identified in ANRA 2020-2022.
+Implementation of ANRA will be monitored through the ANROWS Register of Active Research (RAR) addressing topics identified in ANRA 2020–2022.